 Paul commenced his basic training at The St George Hospital in Kogarah in 1994 and commenced Sports Medicine training at Concord Hospital in 1996.
 During this time he was an assistant doctor at the Sydney Swans AFL club.
 He commenced his advanced training in Sports Medicine in 1997 at Eastern Suburbs Sports Medicine Centre in Bondi and completed this in 2000, being awarded the college medal for the Australasian College of Sports Physicians fellowship examinations.
 His training included a continued association with the Sydney Swans and work with the Eastern Suburbs Rugby Union club.
 In this period Paul also spent a 12 month period working as an onsite doctor at the Australian Institute of Sport.
 This included exposure to a wide variety of Olympic sports including gymnastics, basketball and soccer.
 He also worked as an athlete care doctor at the Sydney 2000 Olympics in the athletes’ village and at the track and field.

 At an academic level Paul has been involved with the distance delivery of sports medicine education to medical practitioners through the UNSW Masters Sports Medicine Programs.
 He was involved in this program as the deputy director between 1999 and 2010, when the program was finished up.
-He has also published clinical papers in peer reviewed sports medicine journals, and lectures regularly on the Australian College of Sports Physician training program and to local physiotherapists and general practitioners.
+He has also published clinical papers in peer reviewed sports medicine journals, and lectures regularly on the Australasian College of Sports Physician (ACSP) training program and to local physiotherapists and general practitioners.
+He is currently the NSW state training co-ordinator for the ACSP and sits on the training committee.

-On a personal note Paul has been married to Jane for 14 years and has 3 sons, Joshua, Matthew and Benjamin.
-He is an active participant in sport and exercise and particularly enjoys cycle racing with the Sutherland Shire Cycling Club.
+On a personal note Paul has been married to Jane for 17 years and has 3 sons, Joshua, Matthew and Benjamin.
+He is an active participant in sport and exercise and particularly enjoys swimming and cycling for fitness.
 More recently golf has become an important pastime and Paul is a current member at Beverley Park Golf Club.
-The family is well grounded in the local sporting community with current affiliations with the Connells Point Rovers Soccer Club and the St George Little Athletics Association.
-Paul has coached Matthew’s junior soccer team for the last 3 years, an endeavor that he finds especially enjoyable.
+The family is well grounded in the local sporting community with current affiliations with the Connell’s Point Rovers Soccer Club, St George Little Athletics Associationand the Ramsgate Rams AFL team.
+Paul has coached Matthew’s junior soccer team for the last 5 years, an endeavor that he finds especially enjoyable.

 He has also been involved in the local Oz Tag competition, looking after his Josh’s team ‘The Monsters’